-FIU-IND has also developed close relationship with financial sector regulators for strengthening AML and CFT regulations.
-The regulators, namely, Reserve Bank of India (RBI), National Bank for Agricultural and Rural Development (NABARD), Securities and Exchange Board of India (SEBI) Insurance Regulatory Development Authority (IRDA), National Housing Bank (NHB) and Pension Fund Regulatory & Development Authority (PFRDA) have issued instructions to the financial sector entities for adherence to KYC, AML and CFT norms.
-FIU-IND has ensured that suitable modifications are carried out in the circulars, wherever necessary.
-These circulars are also uploaded on the website of FIU-IND for quick reference.
+FIU-IND has also developed close relationship with financial system regulators for strengthening AML and CFT regulations.
+These Regulators, namely, Reserve Bank of India (RBI), National Bank for Agricultural and Rural Development (NABARD), Securities and Exchange Board of India (SEBI) Insurance Regulatory Development Authority (IRDA), National Housing Bank (NHB), Pension Fund Regulatory & Development Authority (PFRDA) and Forward Market Commission (FMC) have issued instructions/guidelines to the financial sector entities for adherence to KYC, AML and CFT norms.
+FIU-IND has ensured that suitable modifications are carried out in their Circulars, wherever necessary.
+These Circulars are also uploaded on the website of FIU-IND for quick reference.

-FIU-IND continued its regular interaction with regulators, industry associations and self-regulatory organisations to develop a common understanding of obligations under PMLA, and improve compliance with AML norms and reporting obligations under PMLA.
-FIU-IND also interacted with regulators for identification of legal provisions requiring amendment, issues requiring clarification/intervention and for developing indicators for industry specific suspicious transactions.
+FIU-IND continued its regular interaction with the Regulators, industry associations and self-regulatory organisations (SROs) to develop a common understanding of obligations under PMLA, and improve compliance with AML norms and reporting obligations under PMLA.
+FIU-IND also interacted with the Regulators for identification of legal provisions requiring amendment, issues requiring clarification/intervention and for developing indicators for industry specific suspicious transactions.
 Sector-specific issues were identified from trend analysis of STRs and shared with concerned regulators for requisite intervention.
 FIU-IND assists regulatory authorities in training their staff to improve their understanding of AML/CFT issues.